-First of all, it needs to be mentioned that bilateral relations between neighbouring countries is a process, which is characterized by its specificity, sensitivity and the ability to change the direction of the policy pursued by each country.
+First of all, it needs to be mentioned that bilateral relations between neighbouring countries are a process, characterized by its specificity, sensitivity and the ability to change the direction of the policy pursued by each country.
 A lot of factors influence this process, such as the international community, the internal policy and the public opinion in that country.

-The Bulgarian perception of Macedonia today is as a country which has embarked on the road of EU integration and NATO membership, but facing many issues that should be resolved - both internally and internationally.
-This paper will present three variety of viewpoints in Bulgaria, focussing on the governmental, the academic as well as the public perspective.
+The Bulgarian perception of Macedonia today is that this is a country which has embarked on the road of EU integration and NATO membership, but facing many issues that should be resolved - both internally and internationally.
+This paper will present three varieties of viewpoints in Bulgaria, focusing on the governmental, the academic as well as the public perspective.